MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Use gateways as units of scale.
 If your solution adds IoT devices or assets (for example [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua) servers) over time, use more edge gateways to ingest data from those servers.

 - Conduct a scale assessment for all upstream layers, including cloud gateways and cloud services.
-For more information about using multiple IoT hubs as scale units for an IoT solution, see [How to provision devices across IoT hubs](/azure/iot-dps/how-to-use-allocation-policies).
+To learn more about using multiple IoT hubs as scale units for an IoT solution, see [How to provision devices across IoT hubs](/azure/iot-dps/how-to-use-allocation-policies).

 ### Run workloads at the edge